= read.csv("../data/SaratogaHouses.csv")

 log(price):brandtropicana | 0.67 |

-Example 13.7 (Golf Performance Data) Dave Pelz has written two best-selling books for golfers, Dave Pelz’s Short Game Bible, and Dave Pelz’s Putting Bible.
+Example 13.8 (Golf Performance Data) Dave Pelz has written two best-selling books for golfers, Dave Pelz’s Short Game Bible, and Dave Pelz’s Putting Bible.
+These books have become essential reading for serious golfers looking to improve their performance through data-driven analysis and scientific methodology.

 = read_csv("../data/pga-2000.csv")